Box Hill - Nelson

 Box Hill - Nelson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over this period, with the area expected to expand by 47,313 persons to 2041 based on latest population numbers, indicating a total increase of 168.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to expand by 47,313 persons to 2041 based on the latest population numbers, with an increase of 155.9% in total over the 17 years.

 Frequently Asked Questions - Population